 Dr. Peden also points out that in addition to proper technique, having the right fitness gear is also crucial.
 "I frequently see patients who develop tendinitis, stress fractures, plantar fasciitis, and other conditions because they use poor form and poor footwear and take on too many miles too soon," he explains, adding that this analogy also applies to the weight room and workout classes as well.

-The Remedy Rx: In addition to form, make sure you have the right footwear or any other equipment needed for the exercise you are doing.
+The Rx: In addition to form, make sure you have the right footwear or any other equipment needed for the exercise you are doing.
 And to live your happiest and healthiest life, don't miss these 101 Unhealthiest Habits on the Planet.